Skip Navigation

 Southland Caravan and Motorhome Club Site

 Southland Caravan and Motorhome Club site is located in the grounds of a former nursery and it has matured nicely with many attractive shrubs and trees.
 The pleasant surroundings have won many awards.
-In the peaceful country setting of the Arreton valley, it is a sheltered and well run park with 151 large, level pitches (some seasonal) backing on to and separated by high hedging.
-Comfortable and spacious, all have 10/16 amp electricity and 6 are serviced.
+In the peaceful country setting of the Arreton valley, it is a sheltered and well run park. it has 147 large, level pitches 30 of which are hardstanding, 6 of which are serviced the rest are grass including 5 tent only pitches (some seasonal) They all have 10/16 amp hook-up point.
+They back on to and are separated by high hedging.
+The site has comfortable and spacious atmosphere.
 Two acres of land on the western edge of the park overlooking the valley have been developed as a nature area.
 Nearby are the villages of Arreton and Newchurch.
+THE site also has 4 Safari tents to hire.
+No arrivals before 12 noon.

 Lytton Lawn Touring Park